phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
 Coma-separated list of protocols (not case sensitive) : LL, LL128, Simple.
-To specifiy protocols to exclude (instead of include), start the list with ^.
+To specify protocols to exclude (instead of include), start the list with ^.

 Default is ``LL,LL128,Simple`` on platform which support LL128, ``LL,Simple`` otherwise.